hydpy-dev/hydpy/hydpy/docs/index.rst

 Section :ref:`modelcollection` lists all models implemented so far.
 Sections :ref:`core` covers the basic functionalities of the :ref:`HydPy` framework.
-We hope to be able to offer some beginner tutorials based on real data soon.
+We hope to be able to offer some beginner :ref:`tutorials` based on real data soon.

 .. toctree::
    :hidden:

+   framework
+   modelcollection
+   tutorials
    development
-   modelcollection
-   framework